Yuss76A/the-discussion-blog/README.md

 Inspired by FOROCOCHES, I envisioned building a similar platform where users could engage in meaningful conversations and share insights about various subjects.
 While my project is currently small, I am committed to enhancing its features over time based on user feedback and suggestions.
 This iterative approach will help me create a forum that is not only functional but also reflective of the community's interests and needs.

 I look forward to developing this project further and turning it into a welcoming space for discussions and knowledge sharing.

+## Registered Users

+Users registered to test the project will notice several posts on the main page from different users.
+Yuss7six is the primary user, while Mett26 has been registered as an external user to assess the functionality of the project.
+Additionally, Fate is my wife, who registered herself to participate in the testing.

+You will also find comments and replies from these users on the posts, showcasing how the commenting system operates.
+Features such as likes and dislikes have been thoroughly tested as part of this experience.

 ## Credits